-We launched ValpoLife.com six years ago Monday March 23, 2009 as a grand plan you could probably fit on the back of a business card.
+We launched ValpoLife.com eight years ago as a grand plan you could probably fit on the back of a business card.
 It was just three employees and I, there above my garage, working.
-Based on a strong hunch, a desire to do something different in the second half of my life that fed my soul, and a resounding vote of no-confidence across every traditional media executive I sought out for partnership at the time, we set out with a mission.
+Based on a strong hunch, a desire to do something different in the second half of my life that fed my soul, and a resounding vote of no-confidence across every traditional media executive I suggested it to at the time, we set out with a mission.
 We were going to be the good news people.
 A hub of everything positive you could imagine about Valpo, and stick to that dead simple concept in what stories we told; pictures we took; videos we made; people we engaged with; organizations we served; and comment or tweet made online.

-This all seemed simple to me - coming from a career in the financial trading markets and information distribution – how hard could this be?
-You pull a bunch of information from good people that have news to share, but the kind that doesn't get the attention it deserves via traditional outlets; go out and tell everyone about it, and focus on all the people it is free for, starting with every reader - forever.
+This all seemed simple to me - how hard could this be?
+You pull a bunch of information from good people that have news to share, that doesn't get the attention it deserves via traditional outlets; go out and tell everyone about it, and do it with a passion that overcomes whatever life throws your way.

-But also for every citizen, teacher, coach, pastor, non-profit, city department, fundraising organization, student, player, or all the other folks that are not "advertisers", who have a story to share but not the dollars to do it.
-They will all get on board immediately as they get a free positive PR network for their news, we will be incredibly quick and effective and we'll make it so easy to do you would be crazy not to.
+For every citizen, teacher, coach, pastor, non-profit, fundraising organization, student, player, or all the other folks that are not "advertisers", who have a story to share but not the dollars to do it.
+They get a free positive PR network for their news and events, we will be incredibly quick and effective and we'll make it so easy to do you would be crazy not to.

 Boom, boom, bam - we're done.